 The Christmas Owl by Gideon Sterer and Ellen Kelish; illustrated by Ramona Kaulitzki, 2021

 Based on true events, this enthralling story shares the tale of a little owl who was found in the Rockefeller Tree.
-Confused and scared, the little owl tries to make sense of what has happened to her home and what this holiday called Christmas is all about.
+Confused and scared, the owl tries to make sense of what has happened to her home and what this holiday called Christmas is all about.
 Placed with Ellen, the director of the Ravensbeard Wildlife Center, the owl finds kindness and comes to appreciate the love that can be felt during Christmas time.
 Informational backmatter contains photos and additional notes about the real owl.

 Santa in the City by Tiffany D. Jackson; illustrated by Reggie Brown, 2021